-Among the rugged hills of the Western Ghats one can get a glimpse of Indian tradition in the temples and places of worship in Sabrimala.
+Among the rugged hills of the Western Ghats, one can get a glimpse of Indian tradition in the temples and places of worship in Sabarimala.
 Here one may find the holy temple that is dedicated to Lord Ayyappan.
-So, pilgrims from all over the world comes here during the time of worship of the Lord and pay homage to him by lighting candles.
+So, pilgrims from all over the world come here during the time of worship of the Lord and pay homage to him by lighting candles.

-Sabrimala is located a top a hill station, which is 1260 meters high above the ground and is in the middle of 18 hills.
-It is believed that the Lord Sabrimala meditated in the hill after he killed the fierce demon Mahishi who was engaged in the game of destruction.
-Sabrimala is a unique example of a pilgrim spot where people of all caste and creed can visit and pay homage to the Lord Ayyappan.
+Sabarimala is located at the top of a hill station, 1260 meters above the ground and in the middle of 18 hills.
+It is believed that Lord Sabrimala meditated in the mountains after killing the fierce demon Mahishi, who was engaged in the destruction game.
+Sabrimala is a unique example of a pilgrim spot where people of all castes and creeds can visit and pay homage to Lord Ayyappan.

-This gathering in the Holy Sannidhanam is a spectacular specimen of Indian secularity and benevolence of Indian religion.
-Vehicles usually goes up to Pamba after which one has to decide the journey of four kilometers alone, by foot or else by other means.
+This gathering in the Holy Sannidhanam is a spectacular specimen of Indian secularity and the benevolence of Indian religion.
+Vehicles usually go up to Pamba, after which one has to decide on the journey of four kilometers alone, on foot, or by other means.

-The Sabrimala Tour begin from November 14 and last up to January 19.
-But the fact is that the temple authorities claim that since it is very hard for a woman to abstain from all the worldly riches and physical pleasures in particular, women between 10 and 50 are refrained from entering into the temple premises.
-Moreover, Sabrimala is supposed to be a bachelor and so, women are not allowed inside.
-Even so the shrine of the Ayyappan idol has a value of 30 crore and it is therefore one of the most prestigious assets that India has.
+The Sabarimala Tour begins on November 14 and lasts up to January 19.
+But the fact is that the temple authorities claim that since it is tough for a woman to abstain from all the worldly riches and physical pleasures, in particular, women between 10 and 50 are forbidden from entering the temple premises.
+Moreover, Sabarimala is supposed to be a bachelor, so women are not allowed inside.
+Even so, the shrine of the Ayyappan idol has a value of 30 crores, and it is, therefore, one of India's most prestigious assets.

 How to Reach Sabarimala